BibliothecaDAO/master-scroll/docs/adventurers/adventurers.md

 ### Crafting

 A key component of the hyperverse is crafting, and anyone with an Adventurer is eligible for it.
-This is the topic of the next section.
+This is the topic of the next section - [Loot Fountains](./loot-fountains.md).

 ### Interoperability with new modules